 Your best option is to recover from your morphine addiction in a professional setting.
 This will involve a combination of detox and rehab, which will give you the best chance of being successful.

 There are two different types of detox care: inpatient and outpatient.
 In most cases, morphine addicts will need to opt for inpatient care.
 There, they’ll receive a more intense level of care that can keep them safe.

+An inpatient detox program will require you to move into the drug detox and rehab facility.
+You won’t be able to leave the premises until you’ve fully covered.
+This can be too much effort or commitment for some patients.
+They may not have the time or the means to receive inpatient detox.
 Another option is outpatient detox programs.
 These programs are not highly recommended for those who are abusing morphine because they don’t offer a high level of care.
 Patients are not under constant supervision.
 Instead, they are given a medication treatment plan to follow.
 Patients will be expected to take the medications at home and to follow the schedule without being constantly supervised.

 After completing detox, patients are ready to move on to drug rehab.
 This is a very important step because it will address the psychological side of the addiction.
 Sometimes people think they do not need further treatment after detoxing.
 However, it is very important to treat the cause of the addiction.
 This includes the type of triggers that caused one to abuse morphine in the first place, and whether there are any mental health disorders that contributed to the neurochemical imbalance.

 There are several different options available to you for morphine rehab, including:

 No matter what you decide to do, it is our hope that you are ready to get help for your morphine addiction.
 This is a problem that is not going to go away on its own.
 Most people find that they need professional help if they want to recover.
 At Northpoint Washington, we are here to help you.